newtonmunene99/NodeTwitterBot/README.md

 6. Run `npm run start` to start bot.
 7. Run `npm run dev` to start bot with live reload
+8.  `npm run start` and `npm run dev` will build for you but if you just want to build only, use `npm run build`

 ## To run on a remote server